xamarin/Monkey.BluetoothLE/Getting Started/Micro_Stack/ConfiguringBuildEnv.md

 ### Mac
 If you're using a Mac, you'll need to have Xamarin Studio installed, and then you'll need to install the Micro Framework Plug-in.
 To install:

- 1. [Switch to the Alpha channel](http://developer.xamarin.com/recipes/cross-platform/ide/change_updates_channel/) and update Xamarin Studio. **The add-in needs Mono 3.10 which is currently in Alpha.**
- 2. From the **Xamarin Studio** menu choose **Add-in Manager**, select the **Gallery** tab, and then in the Search, type `MicroFramework`(you may have to click on the Refresh button):
+ 1. From the **Xamarin Studio** menu choose **Add-in Manager**, select the **Gallery** tab, and then in the Search, type `MicroFramework`(you may have to click on the Refresh button):
  ![](Images/ConfiguringEnv/01%20-%20Microframework%20XS%20Add%20In%20Install.png)

- 3. Click **Install**.
+ 2. Click **Install**.
 The add-in will download and install all the appropriate packages.
 You will likely have to enter your password up to four times, as it moves files into place.

- 4. Restart Xamarin Studio.
+ 3. Restart Xamarin Studio.

  4. Open the Add-in Manager again, find the MicroFramework extension under **Installed** > **IDE extensions**, select it and click **Enable** to enable the add-in:
  ![](Images/ConfiguringEnv/Enable.png)